GPS Nationals for Sport and Light Classes Phoenix MFC, London Colney, Hertfordshire 10th June 2023

 The first day of competition

+The day started with a briefing from the contest director where it was explained that a pilot could make as many flights during the day as he liked but only the highest scoring flight from each pilot would show on the daily rankings.
+There would be a winner each day and the final placing would be based on the best flights from each pilot for the whole week.
 This brought into play some interesting tactics, watching the sky to read the best time to launch and keeping an eye on what everyone else was doing.
 The good thing was that if you launched into bad air you could go again later.
 The downside of this was that pilots would have to attentive at all times and be ready to fly when the conditions looked right.
 I decided to get an early flight in just as I had done yesterday and found some good air and scored 7 laps.
 Another pilot launched part way through my flight and only scored 2 laps so clearly reading the sky, and a bit of luck, was going to be required for a good score.
 I flew 4 times during the day and ended up with a best score of 10 laps.

 It was interesting to watch other pilots decisions and on more than one occasion a pilot launched into bad sinking air.
 The record for the day was 0 laps.
 There was so much sink that the pilot could not even complete 1 lap.